gregoiregavin/argentine-ornithology/readme.md

  _For some reason, it seems we find 205 birds instead of 204.
 No information is missing still._

 ## 3. XML structuration and generation
 As the base document is well structured, we use [fileinput library](https://docs.python.org/3/library/fileinput.html) to go through the document line per line.
-Each time a math is found, we create the relative xml tag using [ElementTree API](https://docs.python.org/3/library/xml.etree.elementtree.html).
+Each time a match is found, we create the relative xml tag using [ElementTree API](https://docs.python.org/3/library/xml.etree.elementtree.html).

 **Input** : [1_birds.txt](files/1_birds.txt)